-The program has made arrangements with the PreCheck Company to complete independent background checks and drug screens when sites require them.
+The program has arranged with the company, PreCheck, to complete independent background checks and drug screens when sites require them.
 The fee (approximately \$55 for each) is the responsibility of the intern and must be paid by credit or debit card.
-In other cases, the practice site administers the background and/or drug screen at no cost to the intern.
+In some cases, the practice site administers the background and/or drug screen at no cost to the intern.

 Interns who cannot pass a background check or random drug screen will not be able to complete the program and will be immediately terminated from the program without refund of fees.
+2025-26 Policies and Procedures, Virginia Tech Internship in Nutrition and Dietetics, 5